List of The King of Fighters characters: May Lee

+May Lee Jinju (メイ・リー, Mei Rī) is a perky teenager and taekwondo student who admires Kim Kaphwan and his team.
+She debuted in The King of Fighters 2001 as a member of the Korea Team, replacing Jhun Hoon, who broke his right arm while chasing an image of his idol, Athena Asamiya.
+May Lee is unique for having the ability to change between Standard Mode and Hero Mode.

 Original Zero

-The Zero in The King of Fighters 2000 is revealed to be a clone from the Original Zero (ゼロ(オリジナル), Zero (Orijinaru)), who appears as a sub-boss in The King of Fighters 2001.
-He was created because the supervising designer of his character claimed to be dissatisfied with Zero's design in 2000.
-Unlike his clone, Zero is extremely loyal to the NESTS syndicate, and was disgusted to learn of his clone's attempted coup d'état.
-Willing to clear the reputation of his clone's actions, Zero is commanded to destroy the winners of The King of Fighters tournament.
+The Zero in KOF 2000 was revealed to be a clone of the Original Zero (ゼロ(オリジナル), Zero (Orijinaru)), who appears as the sub-boss in The King of Fighters 2001.
+He was created because the supervising designer of his character claimed to be dissatisfied with Clone Zero's design in 2000.
+Unlike his clone, Original Zero is extremely loyal to the NESTS syndicate, and was disgusted to learn of his clone's attempted coup d'état.
+Willing to clear the reputation of his clone's actions, Original Zero is ordered to destroy the winners of KOF tournament.
 He traps the winning team in a space ship that was disguised as a blimp.
-When he is defeated, he urges the team to escape the collapsing ship and dies honorably on board the vessel.
-His true loyalty is toward Igniz's father, Nests, with Zero himself not knowing of Igniz's later betrayal towards his own father.
+After he is defeated, he urges the team to escape the collapsing ship and dies honorably on board the vessel.
+His true loyalty is toward Igniz's father, Nests, with Original Zero himself unaware of Igniz's sudden betrayal on his own father.
+Original Zero also appears in The King of Fighters 2002: Unlimited Match as one of the four final bosses.

 Igniz

 Igniz (イグニス, Igunisu) is the final boss in The King of Fighters 2001.
 His handsome and youthful appearance was specifically created at the sponsors' request.
-Although Igniz had served his father, the previous leader of NESTS also named Nests with utmost loyalty, he had secretly sought to overthrow him and become the new leader of NESTS, seizing the opportunity to do so near the end of the 2001 tournament, to which NESTS was hosting.
-Upon succeeding in murdering his own father and becoming the new leader of NESTS, Igniz decides to test his newly acquired power against the finalists in the hopes of crushing them and becoming a new god.
-His ambition is short-lived, however, as he is defeated by the K' Team.
-Cursing his failure and declaring himself a demon instead, Igniz attempts to destroy the planet by plummeting NESTS' main headquarters out of orbit; his attempt fails, and Igniz dies in the process.

-In The King of Fighters XIV, Igniz is one of the souls inside Verse.
+Although Igniz had served his father, the previous leader of NESTS also named Nests with utmost loyalty, he had secretly sought to overthrow him and become the new leader of the organization, seizing the opportunity to do so near the end of the 2001 tournament, in which NESTS was hosting.
+Igniz decides to test his newly acquired power against the finalists in the hopes of crushing them and becoming a new god.
+Following his defeat K', Igniz attempts to destroy the planet by plummeting NESTS' main headquarters out of orbit but dies as Kula Diamond protects the area.
+Igniz also appears in The King of Fighters 2002: Unlimited Match as one of the four final bosses.
+In The King of Fighters XIV, he is one of the souls inside Verse.